 East Riding of Yorkshire

 § This page gives an overview of the East Riding of Yorkshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ East Riding of Yorkshire lies on the east coast of England, bordering the North Sea and the Humber Estuary.
 With historic roots tracing back to the Viking-age Ridings of Yorkshire, it was re-established as a ceremonial county in 1996.
 The area is largely rural and agricultural, with market towns like Beverley and seaside resorts such as Bridlington.
 It also includes the inland port of Goole and the northern edge of the Yorkshire Wolds.
 The port city of Kingston upon Hull (Hull), though a separate unitary authority, is part of the ceremonial county.
 Local governance is split between the East Riding of Yorkshire Council and Hull City Council.